Skip to main content

 Understanding this process is the first step toward reclaiming your well-being.
 Your body operates on a sophisticated internal timing system known as the circadian rhythm.
 This 24-hour cycle, governed by a master clock in your brain called the suprachiasmatic nucleus (SCN), dictates the precise release of hormones that regulate your sleep-wake cycle, metabolism, and even your immune response.

 When you consistently fail to get enough quality sleep, you are essentially forcing this finely tuned system to operate in a state of perpetual jet lag.
-The consequences are far-reaching, as the delicate balance of your begins to fray.
+The consequences are far-reaching, as the delicate balance of your endocrine system begins to fray.

 Chronic sleep debt creates a state of internal chaos, disrupting the precise hormonal signals that govern your daily energy, mood, and metabolic health.